 Recently, many of us have been thrown into the world of working remotely.
 Also, for many of us, this means meeting with colleagues and clients using video conferencing apps like Zoom, GoToMeeting, or Skype.
 This can all be pretty daunting.
 After all, this is work, not FaceTiming with the family.
 The requirements can look a little different.
-Today, we’re here to talk about lighting for video conferencing, and how you can absolutely nail it.
+Today, we’re here to talk about video conference lighting, and how you can absolutely nail it.

 1. Windows: Friend or Foe?